How Many Pasta Shapes Are There?

 Minute pasta shapes

 The smallest pasta shapes tend to be served in soups rather than with a sauce.
-The only shape from this group sold in UK supermarkets is orzo, but in Italy there are numerous different shapes, including risoni, anellini, and the smallest of the lot, tempestine.
+The only shape from this group sold in UK supermarkets is orzo, but in Italy, there are numerous different shapes, including risoni, anellini, and tempestine, the smallest of the lot.

 Stuffed pasta

-Everyone has heard of ravioli, but there are dozens of types of filled pasta shapes, with tortellini coming a close second in terms of popularity.
-Different sizes, crimping techniques, and fillings make this group of shapes one of the most exciting in terms of customisation.
+Everyone has heard of ravioli, but there are dozens of filled pasta shapes, with tortellini coming second in popularity.
+Different sizes, crimping techniques, and fillings make this group of shapes one of the most exciting in customisation.

 Short-cut shapes

-Penne is the most obvious shape to be classified in this group, although in Italy you won't have any trouble getting hold of its close cousins, macaroni, rigatoni, ziti, and many more.
+Penne is the most obvious shape to be classified in this group, although in Italy, you won't have any trouble finding its close cousins, macaroni, rigatoni, ziti, and many more.

 Speciality pasta shapes